We are pleased and honored to announce our 2015 Hydrocephalus Association Teens Take Charge Scholarship Recipients.

 James is currently enrolled in the Georgia Institute of Technology, where he is studying mechanical engineering.
-His interest for engineering and science, especially related to energy, started in high school where he took part in the Honor’s Mentor Connection program, and was teamed up with a scientist.
+His interest in engineering and science, especially related to energy, started in high school where he took part in the Honor’s Mentor Connection program and was teamed up with a scientist.
 He plans to pursue a career in the energy industry, hoping to continue his education and learning in engineering throughout his career.

 He was diagnosed with hydrocephalus when he was six months old and has gone through 4 shunt revisions.
 Luckily, he has had the same shunt for 10 years now.
 Living with the challenges of hydrocephalus has given him compassion and empathy for those who are suffering, especially kids in physical pain.

 He enjoys music and sports, especially baseball and jazz music.
 He started taking piano lessons when he was only four years old.
-In high school he joined the high school jazz band and later continued as the piano player in the Minnesota Youth Jazz Band.
-He is also interested in politics and has been involved in several clubs including Junior State of America, which meets to discuss global affairs.
+In high school, he joined the high school jazz band and later continued as the piano player in the Minnesota Youth Jazz Band.
+He is also interested in politics and has been involved in several clubs including the Junior State of America, which meets to discuss global affairs.

 James has participated in multiple events with the Hydrocephalus Association.
 “I’ve been to WALKs in both Chicago and Minneapolis, and also attended the National Conference in Washington, D.C./Bethesda, MD.
-For my 10th birthday, I didn’t accept gifts, but rather asked for donations to the Hydrocephalus Association.
+For my 10th birthday, I didn’t accept gifts but rather asked for donations to the Hydrocephalus Association.
 More recently, I organized a band and played for the Twin Cities Hydrocephalus Association WALK.”